 An Overview of Medicare

 Medicare is the federal health insurance program created in 1965 for people ages 65 and over, regardless of income, medical history, or health status.
-The program was expanded in 1972 to cover people under age 65 with permanent disabilities.
-Today, Medicare plays a key role in providing health and financial security to 59 million older people and younger people with disabilities.
-The program helps to pay for many medical care services, including hospitalizations, physician visits, and prescription drugs, along with post-acute care, skilled nursing facility care, home health care, hospice care, and preventive services.
-Medicare spending accounted for 15 percent of total federal spending in 2016 and 20 percent of total national health spending in 2015.
+The program was expanded in 1972 to cover certain people under age 65 who have a long-term disability.
+Today, Medicare plays a key role in providing health and financial security to 60 million older people and younger people with disabilities.
+The program helps to pay for many medical care services, including hospitalizations, physician visits, prescription drugs, preventive services, skilled nursing facility and home health care, and hospice care.
+In 2017, Medicare spending accounted for 15 percent of total federal spending and 20 percent of total national health spending.

 Characteristics of People on Medicare